kooffreh-Essien/Heart-Disease-Prediction/README (1).md

 # Heart Disease Prediction

-The goal of this project is to predict the presence of heart disease in a patient.
+The goal of this project is to build a Machone Learning model that can predict the presence of heart disease in a patient.

 # Data Sourcing
 The dataset used for this project was gotten from Kaggle.